State-of-the-Art Dental Care in San Diego

 All MVOMS surgeons also are board-certified by the Board of Oral and Maxillofacial Surgery.
 This independent professional recognition testifies to the fact that a surgeon has passed a rigorous series of written and oral examinations and conforms to the highest standards of the profession.

-The MVOMS surgical suites are certified by the Accreditation Association for Ambulatory Health Care (AAAHC), a sign of our commitment to meeting nationally recognized standards and engaging in a continuous process of self evaluation, peer review and ongoing improvement.
+The MVOMS surgical suites are state of the art; uniquely designed to take advantage of the latest medical technology while enhancing patient safety and efficiency of care.
+We commit to meeting nationally recognized standards and engaging in a continuous process of self evaluation, peer review and ongoing improvement.

 Diagnostic and Treatment-Planning Technology